phetdam/tcpl-revisited/README.rst

 Building unit tests
 -------------------

 To build the unit tests, `Google Test`_ is required.
-The CMake build will look for an existing Google Test installation, and if not found, will print a message and skip building tests.
+Somewhat going against Google's own recommendations, the CMake build will look for an existing Google Test installation, and if not found, will print a message and skip building tests.
 You can build Google Test yourself and then add to the CMake configure command

 .. code:: bash